University of Wisconsin–Madison

 The policy manager is responsible for ensuring that the UW–Madison Policy Library serves as the single source of truth for each policy.
 The table below provides guidance on how to maintain this standard.

-The policy manager is responsible for communicating new or revised policies to relevant campus stakeholders.
+The policy manager is responsible for communicating new or revised policies to relevant stakeholders.